 Display information on all network interfaces on the server, whether active or inactive.

 If eth0 exists, take it down, causing it to cease sending or receiving any information.

 ifconfig eth0 up

-If eth0 exists and in the down state would return it back to the up state allowing to to send and receive information.
+If eth0 exists and is in the down state, bring it up, allowing it to to send and receive information.

 ifconfig eth0 192.168.1.102 netmask 255.255.255.0 broadcast 192.168.1.255